Owerke/Twixxer/README.md

 Running the program (from PowerShell on Windows):

+Create a new Python VENV (if you already have one, skip this step):
 ```
 python -m venv .
 ```

+Activate the Python VENV:
 ```
 ./Scripts/Activate.ps1
 ```

+Install all Python packages from the requirements.txt file (all python packages you need should be in this file)
 ```
 pip3 install -r requirements.txt
 ```

+Run the application using the VENV Python app.
 ```
 ./Scripts/python.exe app.py
 ```
+*Note: If you set the Python Interpreter to this `python.exe` (which is in the VENV) in VSCode, you'll get proper debugging functionality inside the VENV.*

 ### Install and run TailwindCSS

-**Installation:** Open up a terminal and enter the following commands:
+**Installation:** Open up a terminal and enter the following commands (only need to do it once):
 *Note: requires NodeJS and npm to be installed*

 ```